-* Per paper may contain four authors.
-If there is more number of authors, the extra author should pay Rs.500/- per head.
+** If there is more than 3 authors in the paper, extra author have to pay Rs.500/- per head.

-* Acceptance/Rejection Letter will send as soon as possible.
+** Acceptance / Rejection will be intimated as soon as possible.

-* Other state/Other country authors can present their paper in absentia mode.
+** Other State / Foreign authors who are not able participate can present their paper in absentia mode.

 200 years ago, at the time of erection of “Dwajastambam” in Varaha Narasimha Swamy temple, a saint installed Prasannajaneya swamy statue.
 Here, in 1918 a bridge was constructed over ‘Bhasanti’ river.
 The grand Brahmotsavalu celebrations held in June every year attracts a large number of devotees.